CloudLabsAI-Azure/Cloud-Native-Application/labguide/create-Docker-images-for-application.md

    docker push contosotradersacr<inject key="DeploymentID" enableCopy="true"/>.azurecr.io/contosotradersuiweb:latest
    ```

-1. You should be able to see the docker image getting pushed to ACR as shown in the below screenshot.
+1. You should be able to see the Docker image getting pushed to ACR as shown in the screenshot below.

     ![](media/pushlatest.png "open cmd")